 This takes you to the NEW CLIENT page and begins the create client workflow indicated by the tabs in the menu bar.
 At each step in the workflow, click Next to continue to the next step or click Back to return to the previous step.
 Click Skip to skip data entry on the current page or Finish to complete creating the client.

 In the Client Details tab, enter the following client information and any optional information if you want:

 - Time Zone

-- To restrict access to specific IP addresses, select the Restrict Access To Specific IP(s) check box.
+To restrict access to specific IP addresses, select the Restrict Access To Specific IP(s) checkbox.
 Restricting access to specific IP addresses from the console can improve system security.
-When a partner user attempts to log in from a restricted IP address, the following error message is displayed:
+When a partner user tries to log in from a restricted IP address, the following error message is displayed:

-Your organization’s policies restrict you from accessing OpsRamp from your current IP.
+Your organization policies restrict you from accessing OpsRamp from your current IP.

 In the Auto Monitoring Resources section, select Yes or No to set automatic monitoring of your resources.